How To Switch Banks: 4 Easy Steps To Change Banks

 All banks will ask for your basic identification documentation, such as:

 Social Security Number

 Proof of Address

-Personal Documentation Required To Open An Account
+Personal Documentation Required

 The bank will also require a minimum deposit amount when opening a new account.
 But don’t move all your money over just yet!